Contact Center Solutions Featured Article

 Opus Research sees very positive signs surrounding the acquisition.
 In our forthcoming report we will show how enterprises of all sizes are looking to third-party outsourcers to solve both technical and business problems.
 During challenging economic times, most have selectively pared down their IT staffs, often eliminating some of the full-time positions of individuals who specialize in arcane disciplines like voice user interface design or contact center workflows.

-Convergys is on a short list of voice self-service solutions providers, including Verizon Business (News - Alert), AT&T, IBM, EDS (soon to be HP), Qwest and a few others that will tout global scope, vendor independence and deep experience.
+Convergys is on a short list of voice self-service solutions providers, including Verizon Business, AT&T, IBM, EDS (soon to be HP), Qwest and a few others that will tout global scope, vendor independence and deep experience.
 Extending contracts with Intervoice is, by no means, a done deal, but Convergys’ Open Hosting approach gives these prospects a chance to move forward selectively by outsourcing some or all of the networking, voice processing and application processing on an “as needed” basis.

 -----